Ted Goddard, Guitarist & Music Educator

 Phoenix Symphony: Bob Bernhardt, Bill Conti, Michael Feinstein conducted by John Oddo, Lawrence Golan, Richard Hayman, Michael Krajewski, Carol Lawrence, Hermann Michael, Madelyn Renee Monti, Robert Moody, Rita Moreno, Luciano Pavarotti conducted by Leone Magiera, Bernadette Peters conducted by Marvin Laird, Rodgers & Hammerstein Review conducted by Tito Muñoz, Dennis Rowland conducted by Michael Christie, Gunther Schuller, Frederica von Stade, Roger Williams, Die sieben Todsünden and Threepenny Opera by Kurt Weill, Lord of the Rings Symphony conducted by Alexander Mickelthwate, George Gershwin’s Porgy and Bess conducted by Richard Westerfield and Rhapsody on Gershwin conducted by Loras John Schissel, Leonard Bernstein’s West Side Story, and various “Pops” programs.

-Star Support: George Burns, Glen Campbell, Vickie Carr, Diahann Carroll, Carol Channing, Charo, Rosemary Clooney, Perry Como, Vic Damone, Barbara Eden, Michael Feinstein, Tennessee Ernie Ford, Mitzi Gaynor, Eydie Gorme, Robert Goulet, Buddy Greco, Joel Grey, Bob Hope, Lena Horne, Steve Lawrence, The Lennon Sisters, The Lettermen, Al Martino, The McGuire Sisters, Ann Miller, Bob Newhart, Donald O’Connor, Patti Page, Bernadette Peters, Roberta Peters, Charlie Pride, Juliet Prowse, Debbie Reynolds, Don Rickles, Mickey Rooney, Dinah Shore, The Smothers Brothers, Suzanne Somers, Danny Thomas, Bobby Vinton, et al.
+Star Support: 4 Girls 4, George Burns, Glen Campbell, Vickie Carr, Diahann Carroll, Carol Channing, Charo, Rosemary Clooney, Perry Como, Vic Damone, Barbara Eden, Michael Feinstein, Tennessee Ernie Ford, Mitzi Gaynor, Eydie Gorme, Robert Goulet, Buddy Greco, Joel Grey, Bob Hope, Lena Horne, Steve Lawrence, The Lennon Sisters, The Lettermen, Al Martino, The McGuire Sisters, Ann Miller, Bob Newhart, Donald O’Connor, Patti Page, Bernadette Peters, Roberta Peters, Charlie Pride, Juliet Prowse, Debbie Reynolds, Don Rickles, Mickey Rooney, Dinah Shore, The Smothers Brothers, Suzanne Somers, Donna Summer, Danny Thomas, Bobby Vinton, et al.

 Jazz, Big Band and Orchestra: Alex Acuña, Louie Bellson, Bud Brisbois, The Chuck Craig Orchestra, Pete Christlieb, Jon Crosse, Alan Dawson, Bill Dobbins, Les and Larry Elgart, Herb Ellis, John Fedchock, Clare Fischer, Gary Foster, Terry Gibbs, Bernie Glow, Keith Greko, Jeff Hamilton, Jimmy Heath, Joe LaBarbera, Sabby Lewis, Jeff Linsky, Pete Magadini, Irvin Mayfield & the New Orleans Jazz Orchestra, Don Menza, Ladd McIntosh, Charles McPherson, Butch Miles, Lewis Nash, The Tommy Newsom Orchestra, The Tommy Reed Orchestra, Dennis Rowland, Ed Shaughnessy, Prince Shell, Marvin Stamm, Louis Stewart, Ira Sullivan, Clark Terry, Tommy Tedesco, Ross Tompkins, Bill Usselton, Art Van Damme, Bob Wilber, Snooky Young, et al.